Russia national rugby union team: Sevens

 Russia also has a rugby sevens team, which competes in several rounds each year on the World Rugby Sevens Series and in the FIRA-AER Grand Prix Sevens circuit, with Moscow hosting the second leg.

+The men's first official match was played at the Sevens World Cup qualifier in Dubai, beating Botswana 38-3.
+Since then, Russia has played 799 matches, winning 375 and losing 409, with 15 ties.

+Russia Sevens team last game was at the Euro Championship in Moscow, losing the third-place game vs Germany 19-12.

+Russia was crowned European Sevens Champion three times, in 2007, 2016 and 2017.
+In European Sevens, Russia has an impressive record of 206 victories, 85 loses and 6 ties.

 Women

-Russia's women field national rugby union teams in both fifteens, where it appeared at the Women's Rugby World Cup in 1994 and 1998 as Russia and in 1991 as the USSR, and in sevens, which took part in the first Women's Rugby World Cup Sevens in 2009 and which contests the IRB Women's Sevens World Series.
+Russia fields women's national rugby union teams in both fifteens, where it appeared at the Women's Rugby World Cup in 1994 and 1998 as Russia and in 1991 as the USSR, and in sevens, which took part in the first Women's Rugby World Cup Sevens in 2009 and which contests the IRB Women's Sevens World Series.